 Are you enjoying this article?
 We are a nonprofit and depend on donations to keep running.
 If you are enjoying this article, would you consider making a $2 donation?

 While the details change, we most often choose between two major “storylines.”
 The “problem-focused” storyline and the “solution-focused” storyline.

 We focus our attention and energy on using words to describe what is wrong with us, our disadvantages, and our pain.
 In other words, we focus on our feelings.
-We see ourselves as victims, and tend to end up wallowing in self-pity.
+We see ourselves as victims and tend to end up wallowing in self-pity.

 There is a place for describing the struggle; we cannot fight a monster we cannot see or understand.
 But trying to describe the monster is a means to a goal.
-If it becomes the goal, all the description will be in vain.
+If it becomes the goal, all the descriptions will be in vain.